Guide last updated by Hester Swift, May 2022

 Other official publications may be available on government websites.

-The library's recent titles on the law of Ghana include the following:
+Our recent titles on the law of Ghana include the following:

-IALS has substantial holdings of two Ghanaian law journals:
+IALS has the following Ghanaian law journals:

-Review of Ghana Law.
-Accra: Council for Law Reporting; hard copy held from vol.1 (1969) to vol. 20 (1996-2000) and available online 1969-2010 - see IALS Library Catalogue; covered by Index to Foreign Legal Periodicals - see Law Databases).
+Review of Ghana Law (Council for Law Reporting, 1969 - ); hard copy vol.1 (1969) to vol. 20 (1996-2000); on HeinOnline 1969 to 2010 (see Library Search); covered by Index to Foreign Legal Periodicals;

-University of Ghana Law Journal.
-University of Ghana, Faculty of Law; hard copy held from vol.1 (1964) to vol. 19 (1995) and available online 1964-2016 - see Catalogue.
+University of Ghana Law Journal (University of Ghana, Faculty of Law, 1964 - ); hard copy vol.1 (1964) to vol. 19 (1995) and vol. 25 (2011-2012); online 1964-2016 (see Library Search);

-KNUST Law Journal is available as an e-journal only, 2004-2019 - see Catalogue.
+KNUST Law Journal is available as an e-journal only, 2004-2019 (see Library Search).

-The library holds many journals focusing on African or Commonwealth law, notably African Journal of International and Comparative Law, Journal of African Law, Oxford University Commonwealth Law Journal, Commonwealth Judicial Journal, Commonwealth Law Bulletin and African Human Rights Law Journal.
+IALS Library has many journals focusing on African or Commonwealth law, notably African Journal of International and Comparative Law, Journal of African Law, Oxford University Commonwealth Law Journal, Commonwealth Judicial Journal, Commonwealth Law Bulletin and African Human Rights Law Journal.

 There are also several newer journals, which IALS does not have: